World No Tobacco Day 2015: Stop illicit trade of tobacco products

 27 April, Kathmandu, Nepal: The World Health Organization applauded Nepal’s initiative to provide pictorial health warnings covering 75% of all tobacco packages to warn users that tobacco kills.
 Over half of men (52%) use any kind of tobacco in Nepal.
 Nearly one in three (30%) smokes manufactured cigarettes, 7% uses other smoked products, and 35% uses smokeless tobacco products: all of which must now carry pictorial health warnings.

-- World No Tobacco Day 2014: Raise taxes on tobacco
+- World No Tobacco Day 2015: Stop illicit trade of tobacco products

 - Nepal’s initiative to use pictorial warnings on tobacco packages will save lives: WHO